 We will endeavor to comply with your request as soon as reasonably practicable.
 For your protection, we will only implement opt-out requests with respect to the particular email address that you use to send us your request, and we may need to verify your identity before implementing your request.
 Please note that if you opt-out as described above, we will not be able to remove your Personal Information from the databases of our affiliates with which we have already shared your Personal Information (i.e., to which we have already provided your Personal Information as of the date that we implement your opt-out request).
 If you wish to cease receiving marketing-related emails from such affiliates, please contact such affiliates directly or utilize any opt-out mechanisms set forth in their respective privacy policies or marketing-related emails.

 Do Not Track.
-The World Wide Web Consortium (W3C) is attempting to develop a Do Not Track (DNT) standard.
+A number of industry groups are attempting to develop a Do Not Track (DNT) standard.
 Currently, the standards regarding the DNT signals and appropriate responses are not defined.
 Accordingly, we do not assign a meaning to DNT signals.

 Accessing, Changing or Suppressing Personal Information.
-If you would like to change, suppress or otherwise limit our use of your Personal Information that has been previously provided to us, you may contact us by sending an email containing your request to firstname.lastname@example.org.
+If you would like to access, change, suppress or otherwise limit our use of your Personal Information that has been previously provided to us, you may contact us by sending an email containing your request to firstname.lastname@example.org.
+IgnitionOne acknowledges that EU individuals have the right to access the Personal Information that we maintain about them.
+An EU individual who seeks access, or who seeks to correct, amend, or delete inaccurate data, should direct his query to email@example.com.
 For your protection, we will only implement such requests with respect to the Personal Information associated with the particular email address that you use to send us your request, and we may need to verify your identity before implementing your request.

 In each event, you must clearly indicate the information that you wish to have changed or suppressed or clearly indicate the limitations you wish to put on our use of your Personal Information.
 We will endeavor to comply with your request as soon as reasonably practicable.
 We may need to retain certain information for recordkeeping purposes, and there may also be residual information that will remain within our databases and other records, which will not be removed therefrom.